GSA-TTS/FAC-transition-site/src/developers/rollups.md

         return "ERR"
 ```

-For each row in `federal_awards`, we look at the report type, and add it to a `set`.
-If the end result is that the entirety of the set is `{"U"}`, we return `"U"`.
-Otherwise, we collapse the set to a single string (e.g. `"AD"`).
-We include the "ERR" case, but do not expect it to be possible to reach.
+For each row in `federal_awards`, look at the report type and add it to a `set`.
+If the end result is that the entirety of the set is `{"U"}`, return `"U"`.
+Otherwise, collapse the set to a single string (e.g. `"AD"`).
+Include the "ERR" case, but do not expect it to be possible to reach.

-### Output
+### Code example output

+If you run the sample code provided above, you should get:

 ```
 2023-06-GSAFAC-0000000198 U